-Twelve extraterrestrial spacecraft have entered the earth’s atmosphere and are currently hovering over locations in 12 different countries, from China to Russia to Africa.
-Adams is recruited by Colonel Weber (Whitaker) of the United States Army to use her linguistics skills to attempt to communicate with the aliens residing in a high-rise, pill-shaped stone structure that is hovering some 10-20 feet above the ground on a plain in Montana.
-Here Louise and theoretical physicist Ian Donnelly (Renner) are introduced to a cast of characters that have made camp near the vessel.
-It’s not really important who these other characters are because they all get lost in the shovel.
+Twelve extraterrestrial spacecraft have entered the Earth’s atmosphere and are currently hovering over locations in 12 countries, from China to Russia to Africa.
+Adams is recruited by Colonel Weber (Whitaker) of the United States Army to use her linguistics skills to attempt to communicate with the aliens residing in a high-rise, pill-shaped stone structure hovering some 10-20 feet above the ground on a plain in Montana.
+Here, Louise and theoretical physicist Ian Donnelly (Renner) are introduced to a cast of characters that have made camp near the vessel.
+It’s not essential who these other characters are because they all get lost in the shovel.
 What is important is that some like Louise and her approach, and some have a very different strategy than trying to interpret the black cloud-like symbols emitted and projected on a glass partition from the tentacles of two octopus creatures (named Abbott and Costello by Donnelly).

 While the Americans cannot agree on the means to best deal with the spacecraft in their own country, 11 other countries are trying to figure out what to do themselves.
 There is communication between many countries, but as time passes and progress is not made, some countries begin to do their own thing.
-Some even stop communicating with the other countries entirely, preferring to keep their secrets to themselves.
-It could have been interesting to learn more about the interactions in other countries, but there isn’t enough time to tell that story.
-So instead, we can only focus on the story in America and learn secondhand about what is happening in other countries.
+Some even stop communicating with other countries entirely, preferring to keep their secrets to themselves.
+Learning more about the interactions in different countries could have been interesting, but there needs to be more time to tell that story.
+So, instead, we can only focus on the story in America and learn secondhand about what is happening in other countries.

-Abbott and Costello each develop their own personalities and become an integral part of the storytelling.
-We begin to care about them almost as if each one was a loving animal or like the volleyball Wilson in Cast Away.
-Villeneuve does a good job with this because these characters never say a word, nor do we ever see anything other than obscure images of them.
-But as enchanting as Villeneuve wants the story to be, there isn’t a lot of substance.
-The only human that has any backstory is Louise.
+Abbott and Costello each develop their personalities and become integral to the storytelling.
+We begin to care about them almost like each is a loving animal, much like the volleyball Wilson in Cast Away.
+Villeneuve does an excellent job with this because these characters never say a word, nor do we ever see anything other than obscure images of them.
+But as enchanting as Villeneuve wants the story to be, there isn’t much substance.
+The only human who has any backstory is Louise.
 Louise is a character we care very much about.
 She’s intelligent but not arrogant.
 She is confident but unassuming.
-There are plenty of flashbacks that showcase the love for her daughter Hannah.
+Plenty of flashbacks showcase her love for her daughter, Hannah.
 But, unlike Sandra Bullock’s character in Gravity, Louise doesn’t carry the grief of losing a child with her during every moment of every day.
 Instead, she can function.
 Life has gone on.
-But when one of the aliens puts its tentacle up to the class and Louise places her hand on the other side, she starts seeing visions of Hannah once again.
-She is obviously curious about how the aliens know about these images and why they are sharing them with her.
-Trust is hard to gain with aliens, but it is easy to lose as the world tries to figure out why these aliens have arrived and their purpose now that they are here.
-While we do learn of their purpose, it just left me feeling unfulfilled.
+But when one of the aliens puts its tentacle up to the class, and Louise places her hand on the other side, she starts seeing visions of Hannah once again.
+She is curious about how the aliens know about these images and why they share them with her.
+Trust is hard to gain with aliens, but it is easy to lose as the world tries to figure out why these aliens have arrived and what their purpose is now that they are here.
+While we learn of their purpose, it left me feeling unfulfilled.

-There are holes in this movie, as there are many movies involving alien presence on earth.
-I wouldn’t go so far as to say that this movie is as insanely implausible as sending a team of misfit oil rig workers into space with two weeks of training to destroy a meteor that’s going to destroy the earth like in Armageddon, but this has similar issues.
+There are holes in this movie, as many movies involve alien presence on Earth.
+I wouldn’t go so far as to say that this movie is as implausible as sending a team of misfit oil rig workers into space with two weeks of training to destroy a meteor that will destroy the Earth like in Armageddon, but this has similar issues.
 The plot involves dealing with aliens that nobody knows anything about.
 Yet, the spacecraft is being entered by a linguistics expert, a theoretical physicist, and two members of the military who want to abort each mission into the spacecraft if something doesn’t go 100% as planned.
-While I don’t think the reaction in America (or a lot of these countries) who instantly be one of combat, I’m not sure we’d be pulling out professors from their teaching gigs to lead the quest to try and communicate with these extra-terrestrials either.
+While I don’t think the reaction in America (or many of these countries) will instantly be one of combat, I’m not sure we’d be pulling out professors from their teaching gigs to lead the quest to try and communicate with these extraterrestrials either.
 We also don’t learn what’s going on with the general population.
-You would think that if 12 spacecraft showed up across the globe that there would be mass hysteria.
-We learn that the U.S. has banned gun sales, but what about the hundreds of millions of guns already out there.
-We’ve seen that even the smallest of incidents have resulted in mass rioting in the past.
+You would think that if 12 spacecraft showed up across the globe, there would be mass hysteria.
+We learn that the U.S. has banned gun sales, but what about the hundreds of millions of guns already out there?
+We’ve seen that even the most minor incidents have resulted in mass rioting.
 Something like this would wreck our world, but we don’t learn any of that.

 Arrival is an average movie that is being praised as something special.
 Adams is great.
-The visuals are pretty good.
+The visuals are good.
 The story was simple, but there wasn’t anything new.
-I am happy that this movie was not produced in 3-D. Nonetheless, Arrival is already being mentioned as an Academy Award nominee for Best Picture.
+Nonetheless, Arrival is already being mentioned as an Academy Award nominee for Best Picture.
 I don’t see it.
-I’d avoid seeing it in the theater and catching it on Redbox instead.
+I’d avoid seeing it in the theater and catch it on Redbox instead.

 Plot 7/10